danielaparker/jsoncons/README.md

 _"for me the serialization lib of choice with its beautiful mappings and ease of use"_

-_"I think this is the closest cpp can get from languages with reflection behavior for serialization/deserialization"_

 _"really good"_ _"awesome project"_ _"very solid and very dependable"_ _"my team loves it"_ _"Your repo rocks!!!!!"_

 ## Get jsoncons